Araxiel/VIC3-dead-money/CONTRIBUTING.md

 ### :triangular_flag_on_post: Issues
 Progress on the mod is done through the creation and solving of [issues](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues).

-Issues can be anything from extremely specific things, like "Add building icon to Shipyard" to evergreen, overarching umbrella issues that always require work and are never closed, like the adding of [Country Flags](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/86).
+Issues can be anything from extremely specific things, like [Add Robots Good](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/67) to evergreen, overarching umbrella issues that always require work and are never closed, like the adding of [Country Flags](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/86).
 Issues can be the concept of [Adding More Events](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/29), to individual issues representing a specific event someone is working on.

 Issues are also the most straightforward way to contribute to the mod.